imbrem/zetteln/README.md

 1. Point your domain's A record to your server's IP
 2. SSH into the server and edit `/opt/zetteln/.env`
 3. Set `DOMAIN=yourdomain.com`
-4. Restart Caddy: `cd /opt/zetteln && docker compose restart caddy`
+4. Restart Caddy: `cd /opt/zetteln && docker compose up -d caddy`

 ### Manual Production Deployment